Bio724/Bio724-Lecture-Notes/lecture-filesystems-terminals-unix/unix-coreutils.md

 Most of the commmands below are described in detail in the [HTML manual for the GNU coreutils](https://www.gnu.org/software/coreutils/manual/html_node/index.html)

+### Command-line options

+Many Unix programs accept command-line optoins (switches) to control or modify their behavior.
+Generally there are two styles: short switches designated with a single letter preceded by a hyphen (e.g. `ls -a`) or  keyword options designated by two hyphens followed by a keyword (e.g. `ls --all`).
+There are no hard and fast rules about how command-line options are used, but there are some conventions that most programs follow:

+* When using multiple single letter options, multiple options can be written together after a single hyphen, e.g. `ls -la` == `ls -l -a`.

+* Options can be be configured to accept arguments.
+  - Sometimes arguments are optional, but sometimes they are required
+  - In the case of single letter options the argument comes immediately after the switch or can be separated by a space, e.g. `cut -f 3 file.txt` == `cut -f3 file.txt` (cut the third column from each line; see below for info about `cut`)
+  - When using keyword options, arguments can be separated by a space of an equal sign, e.g. `ls --hide="*.txt"` (lists files, hiding everything that matches the given pattern)
+  - Some switches accept multiple arguments, e.g. `cut -f 1,3 file.txt`

+* Many programs have a `--help` switch that prints out a brief summary of the standard usage pattern along with a list of the available options.
+A program's `man` pages are usually the best place to get more detailed explanations of how the options work.

+Futher discussion of command line switches can be found here: http://catb.org/esr/writings/taoup/html/ch10s05.html

 ### Navigating the file system and file manipulation